cnsuhao/engine1/docs/Markdown/MainPage.md

 - Converted reporting from emailing to write html reports to the test directory
   - Removes SMTP server requirement
   - Will help with external automated testing
-- Removed verification data set (very large) from source repository
+- Moved the verification data set (very large) from source repository to a data server integrated with CMake
+- Updates to ensure no 3rd party software license compliance issues for certain commercial applications
+- Conversion of the data model from XML to google protocol buffers

 (Interested in a previous @ref version?)